 Social Exclusion: International Initiatives and Global Perspectives

-Dr. Bakhshi mentors students interested in Social Exclusion: International Initiatives and Global Perspectives.
-She seeks to understand the way occupational therapy (OT) is being defined and implemented in LMCs, where public service systems are weak and resources are scarce.
-The findings of her studies will create an exchange between professionals practicing in very different contexts and comprehend the complementarities as well as the limitations of methods and tools.
-It will also provide insights into the emerging fields where OT has a major role to play and identify future challenges; these may include OT roles in community-based rehabilitation (CBR) programs and comprehending issues that are new in LMCs (aging populations, mental health concerns, etc.).
+Dr. Bakhshi offers to mentor students interested in questions of Social Exclusion: International Initiatives and Global Perspectives.
+With a strong commitment to social justice and human rights, she seeks to understand the new roles that occupational therapists will be called upon to fill in view of the multi-pronged issues that societies face today, specifically in Low and Middle-Income Countries, where public service systems are weak and resources are scarce.
+The findings of her studies aim to create a dialogue between professionals practicing in very different contexts and comprehend the complementarities, as well as the limitations, of theoretical frameworks, methods and tools.
+Her work also strives to provide insights into the emerging fields where occupational therapy has a major role to play in contexts that compound various crises: new realities of climate chaos; the global impacts of pandemics and the need to address questions of mental health and community-based rehabilitation (CBR) programs.

-To grasp the factors ranging from community-based to individual perspectives, Dr. Bakhshi and her students are developing an innovative cross-disciplinary theoretical and methodological framework, which draws upon social psychology, human development, occupational therapy and disability studies.
-They use complementary methodologies including surveys, focus group discussions, mixed methods and community-based participatory research (CBPR) to capture the complexity of the exclusion and offers a new lens for designing equitable social policies.
+Dr. Bakhshi and her students have worked on various research questions, developing an innovative cross-disciplinary theoretical and methodological framework, which draws upon social psychology, human development, occupational therapy and disability studies.
+They use complementary methodologies including surveys, focus group discussions, mixed methods and community-based participatory research (CBPR) to capture the complexity of exclusion and offer a new lens for designing equitable social policies.

 General Description of Student Activities

-Students interested in international exposure to policy and social initiatives will gain a better understanding of the various roles that OTs can play on the global stage and can greatly contribute to the scholarly work.
-Students will be encouraged to explore and critically examine the dynamics of social inclusion in vulnerable populations.
-Opportunities may exist for cross-cultural comparisons with individuals experiencing disparities and social exclusion in the St. Louis area.
-Students can also scrutinize the evidence through systematic reviews and gain an in-depth understanding of issues that are becoming “global” (e.g., human rights, well-being, mental health, inclusive education and CBR).
+Students interested in international exposure to policy and social initiatives will gain a better understanding of the various roles that occupational therapists can play on the global stage and can greatly contribute to the scholarly work.
+Students will be encouraged to define the research question that is of interest to explore and critically examine the dynamics of social inclusion in vulnerable populations.
+Opportunities may exist for cross-cultural comparisons with individuals experiencing disparities overseas or in the St. Louis area.
+Students can also scrutinize the evidence through systematic reviews and gain an in-depth understanding of issues that are becoming “global” (e.g., human rights and social justice; climate chaos; global mental health; equity of social policies; inclusion in education).

 Examples of Projects

 The research projects aim to build methodology and tools that can help decipher complexities of the process of exclusion.
 Furthermore, the work has a strong impact assessment component; the aim is to look beyond the exercise of ‘assessment’ and explore ways of engaging users to identity issues, devise solutions and use evidence in their work.
-Lastly, Dr. Bakhshi wishes to engage with policy makers as well as NGOs to ensure that research findings feed into ongoing initiatives on the field.
-Currently, there are three main research projects:
+Some examples of research projects: